 Our results suggest diagnostic criteria for MCS.
 These are sorely needed as the number of patients who claim disability as a result of MCS is growing.
 Millions of dollars are potentially at stake as claims increase.
 Patients who are truly sick deserve attention and help from industry, housing authorities and government agencies as well as physicians.
 Patients who make unjustified claims should be quickly identified.

 Patients and industry and government are all in need of a practical approach to the diagnosis of MCS.
 We believe that our findings are pointing the way to such an approach.”
 Source

 Here is a helpful flyer you can print out and share with establishments violating the ADA.

-For more information and medical research on MCS and Environmental Illness please check out the links below.
+For more information and medical research on TILT/MCS please check out the links below.